NLeSC/data-storytelling/docs/storybuilding/README.md

 ## Navigating your thoughts: the story map
 The ultimate goal would be to navigate your thoughts.
-Almost literally: you want to create a route from the beginning to the end.
+And I don't use the verb navigate lightly: you literally want to create a route from the beginning to the end.
-And the diagram above can be very useful.
+The diagram above will be very useful for achieving this.

-For instance, the diagram shows clearly what the core topics are.
+To begin with, the diagram shows clearly what the core topics are.
-This allows for a drawing a first, straightforward route that covers just the basics.
+This allows for drawing a first, straightforward route that covers just the basics.
 If your audience is already knowledgeable about the topic and your time is limited, this route is an excellent choice:

 ![Direct](./img/03-direct.png)

+> For many people, especially in academia, skipping information feels wrong.
+> In the verge of immoral.
+>
+> What we did above is tailoring your materials to our audience (sounds better than skipping, doesn't it?).
+> And yes, we did it by eliminating some of them.
+> Actually, this is going to happen often, and it is very good news.
+> Less complexity, less moving parts; less is more, remember?
+>
+> Effective communication is not about turning everything that we write or say into a self-contained compendium, but about providing chunks that can be reasonably digested in whatever context they are delivered.

 If your time is less limited, you can consider taking a detour and dropping an anecdote to make the experience more enjoyable: